Concentrate: Juice concentrate

 A process of concentrating orange juice was patented in 1948.
 It was originally developed to provide World War II troops with a reliable source of vitamin C.

 Soft drink concentrate

 Most sodas and soft drinks are produced as highly concentrated syrups and later diluted with carbonated water directly before consumption or bottling.
-Such concentrated syrups are sometimes retailed to the end-consumer because of their relatively low price and considerable weight savings.

-Most juice and soda concentrates have a long shelf-life due to high sugar content and/or added preservatives.

 Other food

-Condensed milk is also produced for transport weight savings and resistance to spoilage.
+Condensed milk is produced for transport weight savings and resistance to spoilage.